 ‘Sound: a philosophy of musical experience’.

 Music is able to move people, to ease their pain, or simply to make them want to dance.
-But what do we experience exactly when we listen to Chopin, Pink Floyd or Bob Dylan?
-What makes our experience of music so unique?
+But what do we experience exactly listening to Chopin, Pink Floyd or Bob Dylan?
+Which features characterize our musical experience?